-Terraria don't need to be the fanciest metal-framed glasswork known to humanity - they can be anything from wine glasses to an old vase!
-Shop around; go to every shop possible to compare the costs and what's on offer.
-Charity shops are our favourite because of the lower prices and the chance of finding pretty much anything.
-If you're only interested in using a metal-framed display, consider purchasing something that has been reduced because of dying plants.
-The photos below are a great example of tired, lifeless displays being turned into something that can be treasured for years to come.
+Terraria (plural for terrarium) don't need to be the fanciest metal-framed glasswork known to humanity; they can be anything from wine glasses to even an old vase!
+Go and visit as many shops as possible to compare the costs and what's on offer.
+Charity shops are ukhouseplants' favourite due to the lower prices and a chance of finding pretty much anything.
+If you're only interested in using a metal-framed display, consider purchasing a half-dead display and redevelop it with new compost and fresh plants.

 This depends on how much of a frequent gardener you are; if you're like us who have soil, grit, sand, and perlite stashed away in sheds, use it.
 For many of our terraria, we like to use a tailored blend of multi-purpose compost that is washed down with grit, sand and perlite to create the perfect potting mix.
 Click on this link and scroll down to 'Layers' for more information!

 The final way to cut the costs is by purchasing succulents that already have offsets on them.
 Would you rather buy a small £2.50 plant on its own, or a £5 one that has 4+ 'pups' on it?

 If you're also a patient individual, purchase succulents that you propagate via leaf/stem cuttings.
 The best specimens for this are Aloe, Crassula, Echeveria, Euphorbia, Haworthia, Kalanchoe, Opuntia, & Sedum.
 This method will usually take around a month to start, but can halve the price of plants when given time!
 If you've got a burning question about your terrarium or how to make one, send us an email via this link or on our Instagram Page.